 Impacts of water contamination in India

-Water contamination can have some immensely serious impact on the mental as well as physical health of any living thing in the region of the polluted water body or utilising water that has been contaminated up to some degree.
+Water contamination can have some immensely serious impact on the mental as well as physical health of any living thing in the region of the polluted water body or utilizing water that has been contaminated up to some degree.

 At a specific level polluted water can be dangerous to crops and decrease the richness of soil, in this manner hurting the general horticultural part and the nation also.
 At the point when sea water is polluted it can likewise affect oceanic life badly.